dnschneid/crouton/README.md

     `brightness up`) or keyboard (e.g. `brightness k down`).
   * Multiple monitors will work fine in the chroot, but you may have to switch to Chromium OS and back to enable them.
+  * You can make commands run in the background so that you can close the terminal.
+This is particularly useful for desktop environments: try running `sudo startxfce4 -b`

 Issues?